 The size of the trailer is directly related to the number of adjustments you need to make as a driver.
 A small utility trailer might be hardly noticeable.
 Pulling a boat or large RV will require all of your attention and driving skills.

 Make sure that the trailer is properly attached before hitting the road.
 Check the safety chains, lights, and license plate.
+You can check how to attach a trailer here:

 Keep a greater distance between your vehicle and the vehicle in front of you when hauling a trailer.
 The extra weight behind your car or truck will make it more difficult to slow down or stop.